Congo sends troops to east after mutiny and clashes

 The authorities in Kinshasa said on Thursday a “madness” had swept the troubled eastern provinces in recent days, and called for “out of control” soldiers to return to order.

-The Kivus saw some of the worst violence during Congo’s two wars, which killed millions, and localized rebellions continued there for years after the official end to conflict in 2003.
+The Kivus saw some of the worst violence during Congo’s two wars, which killed millions, and localised rebellions continued there for years after the official end to conflict in 2003.

 Ntaganda, accused of war crimes committed during fighting elsewhere in Congo’s conflict, has been central to a fragile peace since 2009.
 But the process of integrating former rebels into Congo’s army has been fraught with delays and parallel chains of command remain.